Dr. Benjamin W. Akins

-Prior to moving to Washington, Akins lived in Manhattan, where he earned his second law degree from New York University School of Law.
+Prior to moving to Washington, Akins lived in Manhattan, where he earned his graduate degree in tax law from New York University School of Law.
 Before Manhattan, he lived in Jackson, Mississippi, where he earned his first law degree.
 Akins worked his way through law school clerking for the Business Regulation and Enforcement division of the Mississippi Secretary of State’s office.

 - Doctorate – J.D. – Mississippi College School of Law